Isuzu D-Max: South Africa

-The third-generation D-Max was launched in South Africa on 7 April 2022, with a total of twenty-three variants; it is available with either 1.9-litre and 3.0-litre turbocharged diesel engines with the option between 4x2 (rear-wheel-drive) and 4x4 (four-wheel-drive).
-For South Africa, the D-Max comes in single cab, extended cab and double cab bodystyles.
+The third-generation D-Max was launched in South Africa on 7 April 2022, with a total of twenty-three variants, it is available with either 1.9-litre and 3.0-litre turbocharged diesel engines with the option of either 4x2 (rear-wheel drive) and 4x4 (four-wheel drive).
+For South Africa, the D-Max comes in Single Cab, Extended Cab and Double Cab bodystyles.

 In January 2024, the X-Rider trim was added to the line-up it is powered by a 1.9-litre turbocharged diesel engine.

 In February 2024, the LS trim and a 3.0-litre turbocharged diesel engine was made available for the single cab bodystyle.

 In August 2025, the X-Rider Black trim powered by the 1.9-litre turbocharged diesel engine was made available limited to 150 units.

+The facelifted D-Max was launched in South Africa on 12 May 2026, with a total of 32 variants.
+Like the pre-facelift model, the facelift model is available with either 1.9-litre and 3.0-litre turbocharged diesel engines with the option of either 4x2 (rear-wheel drive) and 4x4 (four-wheel drive), and the same bodystyles.
+The changes were the 3.0-litre engine was made available for the X-Rider trim, new 4x4 (four-wheel drive) variants for the Extended Cab model, and a new Low Rider trim replaced the LS as the entry-level trim.

 Thailand

 The vehicle is available in the market as the Regular Cab, the Extended Cab, and the Crew Cab.
 The Regular Cab, also called a single cab is known as the D-Max Spark and is also available in Cab and Chassis version.
 The Extended Cab version is available in Hi-Lander and Space Cab trim levels.
 The Crew Cab is available in V-Cross, Hi-Lander 4, and Cab 4.
 As the top trim, the V-Cross comes with six airbags, blind spot monitoring, rear cross traffic alert, stability control, traction control, Bi-LEDs, and a UV blocking windshield.
 Later in 2021, the updated D-Max was launched in Thailand, with the pick-up gaining new enhancements followed by a slight price increase.

 The facelifted model is available in the same body configurations and engine options from the pre-facelift model, with a total of 25 variants available under the Spark, Hi-Lander and V-Cross model lines.

+The D-Max EV was launched in Thailand on 17 March 2026, in the sole variant.